Inditex overweight von JP Morgan Chase & Co. am 15.12.20 | finanzen.ch

 Inditex overweight

-NEW YORK (dpa-AFX Analyser) - Die US-Bank JPMorgan hat die Einstufung für Inditex nach Zahlen auf "Overweight" mit einem Kursziel von 28 Euro belassen.
-Das dritte Quartal habe den Erwartungen entsprochen, schrieb Analystin Georgina Johanan in einer am Dienstag vorliegenden Studie.
-Aus Sicht der Expertin reflektieren die Zahlen die zweite Welle an Ladenschließungen./ssc/jha/
+NEW YORK (dpa-AFX Analyser) - Die US-Bank JPMorgan hat die Einstufung für Inditex nach Geschäftszahlen auf "Overweight" mit einem Kursziel von 28 Euro belassen.
+Diese seien weitgehend wie erwartet ausgefallen, schrieb Analystin Georgina Johanan in einer am Dienstag vorliegenden Studie.
+Gut habe die spanische Bekleidungskette im Online-Geschäft abgeschnitten.
+Das Umfeld bleibe jedoch schwierig./bek/mis

 Hinweis: Informationen zur Offenlegungspflicht bei Interessenkonflikten im Sinne von § 85 Abs.
 1 WpHG, Art.
 20 VO (EU) 596/2014 für das genannte Analysten-Haus finden Sie unter http://web.dpa-afx.de/offenlegungspflicht/offenlegungs_pflicht.html.